rmunro/disaster_response_messages/README.md

 ### Comparing the categories across disasters and using transfer learning for domain adaptation from one disaster to another:

 Robert Munro and Christopher D. Manning.
 2012.
-Short message communications: users, topics, and in-language processing. _Processings of the Second Annual Symposium on Computing for Development ({ACM DEV})_.
-ACM.
+Short message communications: users, topics, and in-language processing. _Proceedings of the Second Annual Symposium on Computing for Development (ACM DEV)_.
+Association for Computational Machinery.

 ```
 @inproceedings{munro12acmdev,